 Make sure that you’re signed in when you pay to earn Orbucks on the flight.
 Also, remember that Orbitz gives you 24 hours to cancel any flight.
-Most airlines and travel portals actually have to offer this according to U.S. law, but Orbitz is known for making the process easy.
+Most airlines and travel portals have to offer this according to U.S. law, but Orbitz is known for making the process easy.

-Orbitz offers a “best price guarantee” on just about everything — for flights, if you find a lower price within 24 hours of booking, they will refund the difference.
+Orbitz offers a “best price guarantee” on just about everything — for flights, if you find a lower price within 24 hours of booking, it will refund the difference.
 Placing a claim is relatively easy, but let’s see how likely it is that you’ll need to use it.

 We searched a few different portals and websites for the same nonstop trip from Chicago to London on the same days but didn’t specify the airport, time of day, or airline.
 Here’s what we found:

 *Priceline offered an “Express Deal” flight for $561.42, but this was an opaque booking — you wouldn’t know your airline, the number of stops, or the exact time of day until booking.